lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 </dialog>
 ```

-👉 Please note the `aria-labelledby` attribute is linked to the title inside
+👉 Please note the `aria-labelledby` attribute is linked to the title inside [ModalHeader](#modalheader) and provides an
-[ModalHeader](#modalheader) and provides an accessible name for the dialog.
+accessible name for the dialog.

-### Custom Preferred Height
+### Custom Height

 By default, Modal expands to fit the height of its content, as long as it fits the viewport (see [more below](#custom-max-height)).
 You can override this behavior by setting a custom preferred height using a custom property: